St. Peter's Church, St. George's

 Their Majesties Chappell, St. Peter's Church, in St. George's, Bermuda, is the oldest surviving Anglican church in continuous use outside the British Isles.
 It is also reportedly the oldest continuously used Protestant church in the New World.
 A UNESCO World Heritage Site (together with related fortifications), St. George's Town is the oldest surviving English settlement in the New World, having been settled by the Virginia Company in 1612 (in the aftermath of the wrecking of its flagship, the Sea Venture, in Bermuda in 1609).

 History

 The church was established immediately after the founding of the settlement, although the original building, fashioned from wood with a thatched roof, was quickly destroyed.
 Bermuda is famously stormy, and it was necessary to rebuild the church more than once over the following century, the final structure being of limestone walls, with a limestone slate roof lain on a framework of Bermuda cedar.
 The oldest parts of the current structure date to 1620, though the building has been much expanded and improved since.

 2012 marks the 400th year since the founding of St. Peter's Church.
-It is also the Diamond Jubilee year of Her Majesty, Queen Elizabeth II.
+It was also the Diamond Jubilee year of Her Majesty, Queen Elizabeth II.
 On 18 March 2012, the Queen granted St. Peter's the title Their Majesties' Chappell.